Social Engineering: What is Vishing?

 - For all other inquiries, press 0.

-You press 4 and the automated system instructs you to identify yourself.
+So you press 4 and the automated system instructs you to identify yourself.

 “The security of our customers is important to us.
 To proceed further, we require you to authenticate your identity before proceeding.
 Please type your bank account number, followed by the pound sign.”